With that in mind, we suggest that you should resort to free textbooks online options and get your hands on everything you can find. Sounds good?

 |Book example:||A Course In Algebraic Number Theory|

 This list is compiled by professor George Cain of the School of Mathematics, Georgia Institute of Technology, and if you’re studying math or any STEM subject, you may find it very helpful.
 There are 77 math-related books on the list.
 All book titles are accompanied by the names of the professors who either wrote the books or contributed to their creation.
-There are also some popular math textbooks.
+There are also some popular math textbooks with free access.
 All materials are available in HTML format and are supposed to be read online.

 |Materials:||works in 612 disciplines; 20,421 papers|